MsSonyDonna/IASC-2P02/README.md

 ## ABOUT ME

-I am a extraordinarly creative person who is also a fulltime employee, mom, grandmother, and a current student of Interactive Arts and Sciences at Brock University upgrading my BA to an Honours Degree.
+I am an extraordinarily creative person who is also a fulltime employee, mom, grandmother, and a current student of Interactive Arts and Sciences at Brock University upgrading my BA to an Honours Degree.
 I am quickly discovering Digital Scholarship is a fascinating field of study and one I hope to continue to pursue once I have achieved my full Honours.

 ![](Images/digital-humanities.jpg)